-Section 611.801 Sanitary Surveys for GWS Suppliers

-- a) A GWS supplier must provide the Agency, at the Agency's request, any existing information that will enable the Agency to conduct a sanitary survey. - b) For the purposes of this Subpart S, a "sanitary survey," as conducted by the Agency, includes but is not limited to, an onsite review of the delineated WHPAs (identifying sources of contamination within the WHPAs and evaluations of the hydrogeologic sensitivity of the delineated WHPAs conducted under source water assessments or utilizing other relevant information where available), facilities, equipment, operation, maintenance, and monitoring compliance of a public water system to evaluate the adequacy of the system, its sources and operations and the distribution of safe drinking water. - c) The sanitary survey must include an evaluation of the applicable components listed in subsections (c)(1) through (c)(8) of this Section: - 1) Source, - 2) Treatment,
+Section 611.801 Sanitar a) A GWS su information ry Surveys for GWS Suppliers upplier must provide the Agency, at the Agency's request, any existing on that will enable the Agency to conduct a sanitary survey. urposes of this Subpart S, a "sanitary survey," as conducted by the a) A GWS su informatio upplier must provide the Agency, at the Agency's request, any existing on that will enable the Agency to conduct a sanitary survey. informatio on that will enable the Agency to conduct a sanitary survey.
+4.5 rposes of this Subpart S, a "sanitary survey," as conducted by the Agency, in (identifyin hydrogeol assessmen equipment system to ncludes but is not limited to, an onsite review of the delineated WHPAs and sources of contamination within the WHPAs and evaluations of the logic sensitivity of the delineated WHPAs conducted under source water ats or utilizing other relevant information where available), facilities, t, operation, maintenance, and monitoring compliance of a public water evaluate the adequacy of the system, its sources and operations and the on of safe drinking water. listed in su 1) So 2) Tro 3) Di 4) Fin ary survey must include an evaluation of the applicable components absections (c)(1) through (c)(8): ource; eatment; stribution system; nished water storage; amps, pump facilities, and controls;